New Jersey Map: 21 Counties Between New York Harbor and Delaware Bay

 Map File Information

-• Included Versions: Color map, black and white map, outline map
+• Included Versions: Color labeled map, black-and-white labeled map, blank county-boundary map

 • File Type: Image files in a ZIP archive